 Right2Education is a community that believes in equal opportunity for all.
 We believe factors such as countries of origin, race, ethnic background, gender, sexuality and all other ways of differentiation shouldn’t limit access to education.

-Right2Education is an opportunity for refugees to access an education in which they are able to learn Dutch (A1-B1) and English (A1-C1).
+Right2Education is an opportunity for refugees and asylum seekers to access an education in which they are able to learn Dutch (A1-B1) and English (A1-C1).
 In the environment of Amsterdam University College, they are no longer refugees but guests, which is why we like to refer to them as guest students.

 We believe it is no longer enough to be witnesses of what is known as the “refugee crisis”.
 This initiative is about getting involved, taking a stand and contributing to the search for equality and justice.

 Since January 2016, we have opened up classes to over 500 guest students.
 These courses are taught both by AUC students and official teachers.
 In both cases, the material taught is exactly the same and guarantees them a certificate proving their proficiency given they manage to pass the exam.